 Applied is subject to income taxes in the United States and foreign jurisdictions.
 Significant judgment is required to determine and estimate worldwide tax liabilities.
 Applied's provision for income taxes and effective tax rates could be affected by numerous factors, including changes in: (1) applicable tax laws; (2) amount and composition of pre-tax income in jurisdictions with differing tax rates; (3) plans to indefinitely reinvest certain funds held outside of the U.S.; and (4) valuation of deferred tax assets and liabilities.
 An increase in Applied's provision for income taxes and effective tax rate could have a material adverse impact on Applied's results of operations and financial condition.
-As of October 30, 2016, Applied intends to indefinitely reinvest approximately \$3.3 billion of cash, cash equivalents and marketable securities held by foreign subsidiaries and does not plan to repatriate these funds.
+As of October 29, 2017, Applied intends to indefinitely reinvest approximately \$4.5 billion of cash, cash equivalents and marketable securities held by foreign subsidiaries and does not plan to repatriate these funds.
 Applied would need to accrue and pay U.S. taxes if these funds were repatriated.
+Income tax legislation in the U.S., the "Tax Cuts and Jobs Act", could possibly be enacted during the first quarter of fiscal 2018, which could impact Applied's provision for income taxes, effective tax rate, results of operations and financial condition.
+For example, under legislative proposals requiring mandatory repatriation that are being considered, Applied would need to accrue U.S. taxes on previously unrepatriated earnings.